philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 ## ⚙️ Options
 Select any combination of options to tailor your Note.

-**Output** – Generate your Note in SHN (Short-hand Notation), VSHN (Very Short-hand), Assessment & Plan by problem, or A&P Only (outputs only the Assessment & Plan section, structured by problem).
+**Output** – Generate your Note in SHN (Short-hand Notation), VSHN (Very Short-hand), A&P by Problem, or A&P Only (outputs only the Assessment & Plan section, structured by problem).

 **Reasoning** – Include full pathophysiologic reasoning or cite relevant clinical guidelines in Note.